-All the problems considered in this work except T-join are NP-hard.
-These problems were studied extensively in the centralized setting, c.f., [8, 15, 20, 7, 19].
-Both k-Connected Subgraph and Steiner Forest generalize the famous Minimum Spanning Tree problem, which was extensively studied, and for which optimal time and message complexity distributed algorithms were devised, c.f., [1, 17].
+All the problems considered in this paper except T-join are NP-hard.
+These problems were studied extensively in the centralized setting, c.f., [9, 17, 24, 7, 22].
+Both k-Connected Subgraph and Steiner Forest generalize the famous Minimum Spanning Tree problem, which was extensively studied, and for which optimal time and message complexity distributed algorithms were devised, c.f., [1, 20].
 In addition, the approximate distributed version was studied by Elkin [6] et al., with some important result on the trade off between the number of rounds/messages and approximation ratios.

 The primal-dual approach for distributed algorithm is not new.
-It was already implemented for Vertex Cover by Dubhashi, Grandoni, and Panconesi [4].
-This algorithm runs in polylogarithmic time.
-Elkin [6] showed that for $D \ge 3$ the MST, and thus also Steiner Forest have an $\Omega(n/\log^t n)$ approximation threshold for distributed algorithm that use polylogarithmic number of rounds, where $t \ge 0$ is some universal constant.
-Hence unlike Vertex Cover, MST and Steiner Forest do not
+It was already implemented for Capacitated Vertex Cover and Scheduling by Grandoni et al. in [10, 4] and Panconesi, Sozio in [23] respectively.
+The Weighted Vertex Cover has a none primal-dual implementation (via maximal matchings) by Grandoni, Könemann, Panconesi [11].
+Another primal-dual related LP-algorithm for Capacitated dominating sets is given by Fabian, Moscibroda [18].
+The above algorithms run in polylogarithmic time.
+Elkin [6] showed that for $D \ge 3$ the MST, and thus also Steiner Forest have an $\Omega(n/\log^t n)$ -approximation threshold for distributed algorithm that use polylogarithmic number of rounds, where $t \ge 0$ is some universal constant.
+Hence unlike Vertex Cover, MST and Steiner Forest do not admit reasonable approximation ratios using polylogarithmic number of rounds.